 - Stability "failures" that are actually extraction failures

-A strong QC program confirms the method can reliably extract and measure melatonin from the specific gummy matrix and remains robust across normal lab variation.
+A strong QC program confirms the method reliably extracts and measures melatonin from that specific matrix and holds up across normal lab variation.

 cGMP Mindset: In-Process Controls Beat "Test It at the End"

-Gummy manufacturing is sensitive to time, temperature, and mixing conditions.
-If you rely too heavily on finished product testing, you learn about problems after the batch is already committed.
+Gummy manufacturing is sensitive to time, temperature, mixing.
+Rely too much on finished product testing, and you learn about problems after the batch is committed.

 Well-run gummy production typically leans on practical in-process controls such as: